 "What would stop us from just ciphering it from one of these other cars?"
 He had a good idea, but I was not yet sold.
 I moved to the window and looked out.
-All the cars close at hand were newer models that probably had alarms.
+All the cars close at hand were newer models that probably came factory equipped with alarms.
 I explained this to him.